 We also tell the story with stick puppets, play games with picture cards and make a simple mouse craft.
 The children color the pages and each makes their own book.
 Of course, we sing the song every day, turning the pages as we sing.

-There is a link to purchase the story-coloring book of Debajo de un botón below the video.
+There is a link to the free story-coloring book of Debajo de un botón below the video.
 The download includes activities and a guide for teachers and parents.
 This video will give you an idea of how the illustrations support the “story” in the song.